 - This strategy gets students to choose a topic of interest to them, identify actions of the topic and then to see relationships between changing the action and a measurable change.
 Students will want to go directly to the question forming stage.
 Do not let them.
 They will only be able to question once they have a topic, an action, and a way to measure the affect of changing the action.
 Tell them in advance that they will not write a question until all four steps are complete. - Students may find that they cannot identify a change or they cannot scientifically measure the change in an action.
 Encourage the student to continue to work either using the same topic or choosing a new one.
 Hand out two copies of the strategy so students know they are not expected to "get it right' the first time. - If your students are new to the inquiry process, you may want to begin with the group brainstorming realistic topics to investigate.
-Write the list on the overhead and keep it one while your students are completing the form.
+Write the list on the whiteboard and keep it up while your students are completing the form.
 You may even want to complete one as a class so the students know what to do.
 An example is filled out below.

 - Be sure you've contacted your Fair Director about organizing a group of "Science Coaches" to whom your students can send their questions and later, investigation designs, for comment.
-(See Teacher Tasks After Club Meeting in Week 10.) - Make copies of the four question strategy "Four Question Strategy for Inquiry Question Development" > and a transparency of this for you to use. - Make a two sided hand out for each student and extras.
+(See Teacher Tasks After Club Meeting in Week 10.) - Make copies of the "Four Question Strategy for Inquiry Question Development"

+for students and copy the teacher version for you to use. - Make a two-sided handout for each student and extras.
 Some of your students will need several tries before they find a relationship they can measure.
-Also, make an overhead of the form so you can complete one (or more) together.